itdesign/kubernetes-workshop/services/calculator-backend/README.md

 # Calculator service

-The calculator service is a small microservice that allows the user to evaluate an expression.
+The calculator service is a small microservice that provides an API to evaluate an mathematical expression.
 The backend is using [`math.js`](https://mathjs.org/) to calculate the result.

+The service provides an API documentation where the API of the service can tested.

+## Run the service

+The service is published as a docker image on quay.io under the image name `quay.io/kubernetes-workshop/calculator-backend:v1`

 ## The flaw